Nashville International Airport: Terminal

-Nashville International Airport could eventually be connected to downtown Nashville via a light rail line, and the ongoing expansion allows for a connection to be made in the plaza on top of the parking garages.

 Military facilities

 Berry Field Air National Guard Base (ANGB) was located on the premises of Nashville International Airport.
 Since 1937 it hosted the 118th Airlift Wing (AW).
 Berry Field faced the removal of its flying mission with the BRAC 2005 recommendation to realign its assets to other units.
 It initially averted this fate by taking on a new role as the C-130 International Training Center.
 The C-130s assigned to the unit were eventually transferred and the 118th AW became the 118th Wing, supporting unmanned aircraft operations.

-Approximately 1,500 personnel are assigned to both Headquarters, Tennessee Air National Guard and to the 118 Air Wing at Berry Air National Guard Base.
+Approximately 1,500 personnel are assigned to both headquarters, Tennessee Air National Guard and to the 118 Air Wing at Berry Air National Guard Base.
 Approximately 400 are full-time Active Guard and Reserve (AGR) and Air Reserve Technician (ART) personnel, augmented by approximately 1100 traditional part-time air guardsmen.

-The last C-130 left Nashville in December 2012 and on April 17, 2015, the first UH-60 Blackhawk helicopters belonging to the Tennessee Army National Guard's 1/230th Air Cavalry Squadron relocated to what is now known as Joint Base Berry Field from Army Aviation Support Facility #1 in Smyrna, Tennessee.
+The last C-130 left Nashville in December 2012, and on April 17, 2015, the first UH-60 Blackhawk helicopters belonging to the Tennessee Army National Guard's 1/230th Air Cavalry Squadron relocated to what is now known as Joint Base Berry Field from Army Aviation Support Facility #1 in Smyrna, Tennessee.